mend/renovate-ce-ee/docs/gitlab.md

 **`WEBHOOK_SECRET`**: This is _optional_ and will default to `renovate` if not configured.

 **`SCHEDULER_CRON`**: This configuration option accepts a 5-part cron schedule and is _optional_.
 It defaults to `0 * * * *` (i.e. once per hour exactly on the hour) if it is not configured.
-If you are decreasing the interval then be careful that you do not exhaust the available hourly API rate limit of the app on GitHub Enterprise or cause too much load.
+If you are decreasing the interval then be careful that you do not exhaust the available hourly API rate limit or cause too much load.

 #### npm registry configuration